ravi2krishna/830-webapp/README.md

 - git
 ---

-# HTML sample for Azure App Service
+# HTML App for AWS

 This is a simple HTML/CSS/JS web app that can be deployed to Azure App Service using Git.